ETC's Young Actors Conservatory Launched in July of 2017! Stay tuned for information on next years program, and upcoming YAC activities.

 ETC's Education Programming Supported by Virginia Castagnola-Hunter

-Join Ensemble Theatre Company — Santa Barbara’s professional resident theater company — for three weeks of exciting hands-on training with master actors and theater artists in the beautiful New Vic Theater, led by Director of Education, Marcus Giamatti.
+Ensemble Theatre Company — Santa Barbara’s professional resident theater company — hosts the Young Actors Conservatory; three weeks of exciting hands-on training with master actors and theater artists in the beautiful New Vic Theater, led by Director of Education, Marcus Giamatti.
 With a curriculum that focuses on principles of acting, movement, voice, improv, Shakespeare, and other key elements of theater training, ETC’s Young Actors Conservatory is Santa Barbara’s premier summer theater program for young and aspiring artists with a passion for delving deeper into the craft of theater!

 Guest speakers to include: